yasinberkaynarin/DSA-210project/README.md

 IMDb score
 runtime

-Model performance:
+The model performance was evaluated using:

-R² Score: ~0.36
+R² Score
-MSE: 21143358032.67
+Mean Squared Error (MSE)

-The results show that movie popularity can be partially explained by these variables, although many other external factors also affect success.
+Although the model captured some general trends, the results showed that movie success cannot be fully explained by budget and ratings alone.

 Visualizations 📈
 Score Distribution